 The Director of the Department of Health and Human Services has administrative oversight of the programs funded by the Revolving Account to Support Programs for the Prevention and Treatment of Problem Gambling (NRS 458A).
-Since the fund was established in 2003, the Directors Office, under the Grants Management Unit, later rebranded the Office of Community Partnerships and Grants (OCPG), housed the staff assigned to oversee the problem gambling grants, contracts, and staff the ACPG.
-In the Director's FY2020-FY2021 agency request budget to the Governor's Office the problem gambling services program budget was reassigned to the Bureau of Behavioral Health Wellness and Prevention (BHWP) and this request was subsequently approved in the 2019 legislative session.
+Since the fund was established in 2003, the Directors Office, under the Grants Management Unit later rebranded the Office of Community Partnerships and Grants (OCPG), housed the staff assigned to oversee the problem gambling grants, contracts, and staff the ACPG.
+In the Director's FY2020-FY2021 agency request budget to the Governors Office, which were required to be submitted by August 31, 2018, the problem gambling services program budget was reassigned to the Bureau of Behavioral Health Wellness and Prevention (BHWP).

 Fiscal years 2020 and 2021 are viewed as a transitionary period for administrative operations of the problem gambling programs.
-Other than the program being housed in a different division of DHHS, program operations are expected to carryover while planning will take place to explore how best to utilize the program's placement within BHWP to optimize the opportunities afforded by folding problem gambling services into a bureau that oversees the other state funded behavioral health and prevention programs.
+Other than the program being housed in a different division of DHHS, program operations are expected to carryover while planning will take place to explore how best to utilize the programs placement within BHWP for the 2022 and 2023 fiscal years.